SharathIITM/llm-deployment-api-pt/README.md

-# LLM Code Deployment Project - Minimal API
+# LLM Code Deployment Project

 This repository contains a minimal Node.js Express API built to satisfy the requirements of the LLM Code Deployment project.